quaderno/quaderno-ruby/README.md

   Quaderno::Exceptions::InvalidSubdomainOrToken # Raised when the credentials are wrong, missing or do not match the permission for some object.

   Quaderno::Exceptions::InvalidID # Raised when the requested resource by ID does not exist in the account context.

+  Quaderno::Exceptions::InvalidRequest # Raised when the requested requirements are not fulfilled.

   Quaderno::Exceptions::ThrottleLimitExceeded # Raised when the throttle limit is exceeded.